freelawproject/free.law/content/docket-alerts.md

  - By default, any user of CourtListener can monitor five dockets for free, regardless of how many alerts those dockets generate.

- - Users that [install the RECAP Extension][recap] get a bonus of ten docket alerts, making a total of 15 cases that you can monitor at one time.
-We want everybody to install RECAP that can, so we hope that this will encourage more people to use the system.
+ - Users who [install the RECAP Extension][recap] get a bonus of ten docket alerts, making a total of 15 cases that you can monitor at one time.
+We want everybody who can to install RECAP, and we hope this will encourage more people to do so.

- - Finally, users that make monthly contributions to Free Law Project can make an unlimited number of alerts.
+ - Finally, users who make monthly contributions to Free Law Project can make an unlimited number of alerts.
 We hope everybody using our tools will help support Free Law Project in return, but for those with the greatest need, we ask for your support.

 <a href="https://www.courtlistener.com/donate/?referrer=docket-alerts-announcement"
    target="_blank"